 Computer science underpins just about every aspect of modern life.
 The arts, science, business, medicine, and engineering all benefit from the computational power, modeling, and thinking found in computer science.
 These skills are highly sought-after in industry and academia and result in many lucrative, impactful, and fulfilling career opportunities.
 However, being a computer scientist is rarely even considered by young people—especially girls and minorities—as they dream about what they want to be when they grow up.
 We invite you to help us change that.

-In conjunction with Computer Science Education Week, and Hour of Code, CS @ ILLINOIS hosts an Hour of Code that is open to the public and a great outing for the whole family.
-We use Code.org as the guided curriculum, and support is available from several CS @ ILLINOIS students, faculty, staff, and volunteers.
-The CS @ ILLINOIS Hour of Code event is held each December, and information will be posted on the CS Outreach Calendar.
+In conjunction with Computer Science Education Week, and Hour of Code, Illinois Computer Science hosts an Hour of Code that is open to the public and a great outing for the whole family.
+We use Code.org as the guided curriculum, and support is available from several CS students, faculty, staff, and volunteers.
+Hour of Code at Illinois Computer Science is held each December, and information will be posted on the CS Outreach Calendar.
 You can also email questions to email@example.com.
-2016 Hour of Code at CS @ ILLINOIS flier.

-CS @ ILLINOIS established the Central Illinois Affiliate of the NCWIT's Aspirations in Computing.
+Illinois Computer Science established the Central Illinois Affiliate of the NCWIT's Aspirations in Computing.
 This program is a talent pipeline initiative to increase women’s meaningful participation in computing careers by providing encouragement, visibility, community, leadership opportunities, scholarships, and internships to high potential technically inclined young women.
-Applications for the NCWIT Aspirations Program open each September 1, and the recipients are recognized each April in conjunction with our CS @ ILLINOIS Sail event.
+Applications for the NCWIT Aspirations Program open each September 1, and the recipients are recognized each April in conjunction with our Sail event.
 Information will be posted on the CS Outreach Calendar.
 You can also email questions to email@example.com.